apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-AuthnContextClass.md

 Each service may specify a required authentication class, which may overwrite the appropriate field in the ultimate SAML2 response that is sent back to the service provider.

-{% include_cached casproperties.html properties="cas.authn.saml-idp" includes="authentication-context" %}
+{% include_cached casproperties.html properties="cas.authn.saml-idp" includes=".core,.response" %}

 {% tabs saml2authnctx %}